LonerHermitNEET/Matthew/Matthew.md

 He leapt, his mouth shaking.
 "No!"

-Behind him, two monsters reached a tree, launching themselves closer.
+Behind him, two monsters reached a tree, launching themselves several leaps forward.

 Nearby, Matthew looked at them as time slowed.
-Meanwhile, the pigs tripped and fell after he unintentionally dodged in their path.
+In the same breath, the pigs tripped and fell after he unintentionally dodged in their path.

-Ramping fast, a monster's weapon found its mark on a tree next to Matthew after it was thrown.
+From behind, ramping fast, a monster's weapon found its mark on a tree next to Matthew after it was thrown.
 It had pierced through a pig.
-Due to tunnel-visioning at the pigs, an opportunity to kill Matthew evaporated.
+Due to tunnel-visioning at the pigs, the opportunity to kill Matthew evaporated.

 "Please!
 No!"
-He pushed on, struggling recklessly, tearing a hole in his shirt.
+Matthew pushed on, struggling recklessly, tearing a tiny hole in his shirt, as he pulled himself and struggled against the dense vegetation.

 He climbed down a slope, but it was too steep and rugged, leaving little time to escape.
 He looked behind him and kept going, running down until he slipped on the sand-like material on the ground.